BGG's All-time Top Ten Board Games on iOS & Android04 Sep 2019 13

+This article was originally written in January 2014 and looked at BoardGameGeek's top ten list, and where any digital/mobile projects where at in terms of development.
 A reader asked that we take a look at this article and give it a refresh, given how much has changed in digital board games over the past five years.
-PT regular Michael Coffer kindly went through Owen's original words and found out what became of the BGG's Top Ten list as of January 2014.
-We've also provided us with a new list based on the current top ten.
+PT regular Michael Coffer kindly went through Owen Faraday's original words and found out what became of those projects.
+We've also provided a new list based on the current top ten at the bottom.

-We've tried to leave Owen's words intact, but I've made edits where needed and posted updates to each entry to reflect the current situation.
+We've tried to leave Owen's words intact, but edits have been made where needed to reflect the current situation.

 Original Story (Jan 17th, 2014)